Code-4-Community/learning-resources/docs/jumpstart/week-9.md

     ON Product_ID = o.product_id;
 ```

-This table will give us 3 colums representing the Product ID in our order, the name of the product, and finally our order ID in case we wanted to double check that we've got the right products.
+This table will give us 3 colums representing the Product id in our order, the name of the product, and finally our order id in case we wanted to double check that we've got the right products.
 The rows will contain the list of products in our order.

-### Different types of joins
+#### Different types of joins

 Based on what we want to get from two tables, we can do different types of joins.
 As you can see in the picture below, some of these different joins are: `INNER JOIN` (or `JOIN` as default in SQL), `LEFT JOIN`, `RIGHT JOIN`, and `FULL JOIN`.

 ![SQL Join Comparison](./img/Joins-in-SQL-Inner-Outer-Left-and-Right-Join.jpg)

-`INNER JOIN`: returns rows when there is a match in both tables.
+`INNER JOIN`: returns rows when there is a match in both tables (default if no qualifier is
+ specified).

 `LEFT JOIN`: returns all rows from the left table, even if there are no matches in the right table.